 Warmongers: Where are you going, where have you been?

-A behind the scenes peek at actual Warmonger writing process from April 2025.
+Using setting exercises to break through writer’s block: a behind the scenes peek at actual Warmonger writing process from April 2025.

 This is a very very old missive from the past, the week of Apr 21, 2025, to be precise, because I was toying with the idea of writing more behind the scenes stuff.
 Feel free to step into the time capsule, and know that I am jogging along through a very different point in the narrative now, but having just as much fun (the ups and the downs of it, yes).